USS Bunker Hill (CV-17): 1945

-Okinawa

 On the morning of 11 May 1945, while supporting the invasion of Okinawa, Bunker Hill was struck and severely damaged by two Japanese kamikaze planes.
 A Mitsubishi A6M Zero fighter plane piloted by Lieutenant Junior Grade Seizō Yasunori emerged from low cloud cover, dove toward the flight deck on the starboard quarter and dropped a 550-pound (250 kilogram) bomb that penetrated the flight deck and exited from the side of the ship at gallery deck level before exploding in the ocean.
 The Zero then crashed onto the carrier's flight deck, destroying parked warplanes full of aviation fuel and ammunition, causing a large fire.
 The remains of the Zero went over the deck and dropped into the sea.
-Then 30 seconds later, a second Zero, piloted by Ensign Kiyoshi Ogawa, plunged into its suicide dive.
-The Zero went through the antiaircraft fire, dropped a 550-pound bomb, and then crashed into the flight deck near the carrier's "island", as kamikazes were trained to aim for the island superstructure.
+Then 30 seconds later, a second Zero, piloted by Ensign Kiyoshi Ogawa, plunged into its suicide dive despite facing antiaircraft fire, dropped a 550-pound bomb, and then crashed into the flight deck near the carrier's "island", as kamikazes were trained to aim for the island superstructure.
 The bomb carried by the second kamikaze penetrated to the pilots' ready room, where 22 members of VF-84 lost their lives.
 Gasoline fires flamed up and several explosions took place.

-Bunker Hill lost 393 sailors and airmen killed, including 41 missing and never found, and 264 wounded.
-Among the casualties were three officers and nine enlisted men from Mitscher's staff.
-The admiral relinquished command by visual signal; he and his remaining staff were transferred by breeches buoy to destroyer English and then to Enterprise, which became the flagship.

-Bunker Hill was heavily damaged but was able to steam at 20 knots to Ulithi, where the Marine pilots of VMF-221, who had been aloft during the kamikaze attack and were diverted to other carriers, rejoined their ship.
+The two kamikaze strikes killed 396 sailors and airmen, including 43 missing and never found, and wounded 264.
+Among the casualties were three officers and eleven enlisted men from Mitscher's staff.
+Mitscher's flag cabin was also destroyed, along with all of his uniforms, personal papers, and possessions.
+The admiral relinquished command by visual signal; he and his remaining staff were transferred by breeches buoy to destroyer English and then to the aircraft carrier Enterprise, which became the flagship.
+Despite the heavy damage, Bunker Hill was able to steam at 20 knots to Ulithi, where the Marine pilots of VMF-221, who had been aloft during the kamikaze attack and were diverted to other carriers, rejoined their ship.
 The carrier returned home by way of Pearl Harbor, and was sent to the Bremerton Naval Shipyard for repairs.
 She was still in the shipyard when the war ended in mid-August 1945.